forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 > In my opinion, the actions for people with inherently higher R values should always be options to take and *never be any restrictions* on human rights or any other any restrictions with outcast effects.

 > I am aware of the fact that many (governments, doctors, parliaments, citizens) around the world assume vaccination is a risk free action similar to wearing a mask and that vaccination provides a useful protection against transmission.
-This is taken as a reason to restrict human rights in varying degrees of those not vaccinated.
+This is taken as a reason to restrict elementary rights and the freedom in varying degrees of those not vaccinated.
 > * Scientific questions are whether vaccination is safe and provides a useful protection against transmission.
 > * Relevant moral questions are (some go fare beyond the above considerations):
->   * The relations between opening the windows  / wearing a mask / living healthily or unhealthily / being young or old / getting vaccinated.
+>   * The relations between opening the windows  / keeping distance / wearing a mask / living healthily or unhealthily / getting a chip implanted to measure antibodies / getting vaccinated / being young or old.
 >   * Who can say or has the right to say  something is safe, good or useful for somebody.
 >   * How and by who, how fast and which risks are estimated and weighted.
 >   * On different beliefs and world views.

+> This is about *the present situation and the near future* and neither about the past nor the fare future.
+Sometimes historical comparisons are made.
+I do think they fall short and are not helpful for an unbiased and rational discussion.
+E.g. in the middle ages the knowledge of natural sciences and medicine especially was less and causal connections and a fundamental understanding was often missing.
+Situations around the fascist regimes in the 30s and 40s were also fundamentally different.

 ### Infector Distribution
 The infector distribution is highly skewed: